Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 - What systems will you adopt for publishing your content?
 Systems are basically just repeatable routines and steps to get a complex task done.
 They’ll help you save time and write your content more quickly, so you can stay on schedule.
 Anything that helps you publish content in less time without sacrificing quality will improve your bottom line.
 Include the blogging/content tools and technology you’ll use and how they fit into your system.

-Once you have your content marketing plan documented, you’ll find it easier to publish great content on a consistent schedule, which will help your site’s new pages get indexed more quickly.
+Once you have your content marketing plan documented, you’ll find it easier to publish great content on a consistent schedule, which will help your site’s new web pages get indexed more quickly.

 Step 5: Create and Submit a Sitemap

 So, the sitemap basically is a list (in XML format) of all the pages on your site.
-Its primary function is to let search engines know when something’s changed – either a new page, or changes on a specific page – as well as how often the search engine should check for changes.
+Its primary function is to let search engines know when something’s changed – either a new web page, or changes on a specific page – as well as how often the search engine should check for changes.

 In today’s hummingbird-driven world of search, there are a lot of SEO myths you need to be wary of.
 But, one thing remains the same: all things being equal, great content will rise to the top, just like cream.

 Sitemaps help your great content get crawled and indexed, so it can rise to the top of SERPs more quickly, according to the Google webmaster blog.
 In Google’s own words, “Submitting a Sitemap helps you make sure Google knows about the URLs on your site.”

 Is it a guarantee your site will be indexed immediately?
 No, but it is definitely an effective webmaster tool that helps in that process.